Last Updated on January 12, 2024 by Eva Maria

 Now you can light a candle inside.
 Keep this lantern throughout the whole year and each time you use it, the intention will be activated.

-This specific idea would suit the best to my Kitchen Witches out there!
+This specific idea would suit the best Kitchen Witches out there!

 I think that any Sabbath should be celebrated with some traditional food.
 For the Imbolc we can use: